afzaldepllc/digi-era-pro/Z- Docuuments-folder/FileSharing/AWS_S3_SETUP.md

 # AWS S3 Integration Setup

-This document outlines the setup process for AWS S3 integration in the DepLLC CRM system.
+This document outlines the setup process for AWS S3 integration in the Digi Era Pro CRM system.

 ## Overview